WesleyWong420/RedTeamOps-Havoc-101/README.md

 [>] Runner.exe removed from disk!
 ```

-### Clicker
+### Stalker
-Clicker is a Proof-of-Concept loader for code injection using NT\*API calls to defeat Kernel32 API Monitoring.
+Stalker is a Proof-of-Concept loader for code injection using NT\*API calls to defeat Kernel32 API Monitoring.
 All Win32 APIs are mapped to the respective NT level API as follows:
 | Win32 API          | NT\*API                                                      |
 |--------------------|--------------------------------------------------------------|
 | VirtualAllocEx     | NtAllocateVirtualMemory |